 2. Drive, bike, or rent a Vespa to cruise the Amalfi Coast

-It is a simply glorious way to see the sights and allows you to stop and explore the small towns along the way.
+It is a glorious way to see the sights and allows you to stop and explore the small towns.
 Pull over and take in the breathtaking views, stroll through colorful villages, or eat at a local restaurant – you can’t go wrong.

 The Amalfi Coast is a UNESCO World Heritage Site and is considered one of the most beautiful coastlines in the world.
 The drive is approximately 50 kilometers long, and you can best enjoy it leisurely.
 That’s why renting a Vespa, a bike, or driving yourself is the perfect way to explore this majestic coastline.

 The best part of cruising the Amalfi Coast is the sheer beauty of the drive.
 You’ll see endless vistas of blue sea, towering cliffs, and colorful villages clinging to the mountainside.
 It’s no wonder this is one of the most Instagram-worthy destinations in the world.